GitKraken allows you to authenticate with Bitbucket, which will help you find repos on Bitbucket when cloning or adding your remotes.

-GitKraken will use your local SSH Config from SSH Defaults to fetch and push to Bitbucket, unless you set up a Bitbucket-specific SSH key, or enable your local SSH Agent.
+Note 📝 - GitKraken uses your SSH key defined in Preferences SSH for git operations unless you set up a BitBucket-specific SSH key, or enable your local SSH Agent.

-Once your Bitbucket account has been connected to GitKraken, you may then generate an SSH key and add it to your Bitbucket account from Preferences Authentication
+Once your Bitbucket account has been connected to GitKraken, you may then generate an SSH key and add it to your Bitbucket account from Preferences Integrations

 Click and add the key to your Bitbucket account settings.